aster2709/solidity-interview-questions/README.md

 function getValue() external view returns(uint256) {
   return map[1].a;
 }
-// what would calling `setValue() and then getValue()` give you?
 ```
+- ^What would calling `setValue() and then getValue()` return?

+Note: _Skip moving to Base3 if the candidate's answers from Base2 are not convincing, Base3 should ideally be for senior/lead dev positions_

+[Base 3]

+- What does the memory address `0x40` point to?
+- Can you change the visibility of a variable in an upgradeable contract?
+- What is a `stack too deep` error and when can it occur?
+  - Ways to resolve it?
+- How can you simulate transactions from someone else's address?
+- What is `delegatecall`
+  - Who is `msg.sender` in a `delegatecall`?
+- Have you interacted with uniswap v3 oracle?
 - What is the `create2` assembly opcode?
-  - How would you go about deploying a contract to a custom address
-- What are proxies?
-- Why can't upgradable contracts have a constructor?
-- What are AMMs
+- What are proxy contracts?
 - How would you generate a seemingly safe random number?
-- How can cross chain bridging be implemented?
-- Have you implemented royalties for an NFT?